-Project leader Linda Rich wrote before beginning the survey that “Today, while many urban communities seem to be fighting a losing battle against physical, emotional, and spiritual decay, East Baltimore continues to grow and change, preserving its culture, integrity, and humanity.”
-Rich, Netherwood and Cahn, photographed a cross-section of East Baltimore residents and businesses, celebrating the community’s history and diversity.
-They approached local clergy, and were invited to attend bingo luncheons, exercise classes, first communions, and sauerbraten suppers.
-In time, they were welcomed into the homes and private lives of the residents of East Baltimore.
-The tension between ethnicity and Americanness was a sustained theme of the survey, as was acknowledgement of residents’ fight for their community’s survival, insisting on basic social services and successfully defending against efforts to divide its neighborhoods.
+In her application to the NEA for support, project leader Linda Rich wrote that “Today, while many urban communities seem to be fighting a losing battle against physical, emotional, and spiritual decay, East Baltimore continues to grow and change, preserving its culture, integrity, and humanity.”
+Rich, Netherwood, and Cahn approached local clergy, and were invited to attend bingo luncheons, exercise classes, first communions, and sauerbraten suppers.
+In time they were welcomed into the homes and private lives of the neighborhood of East Baltimore.
+They photographed a cross-section of its residences and businesses, celebrating its traditions while also acknowledging its many challenges.
+The tension between ethnicity and Americanness was a sustained theme of the Survey, as was its recognition of residents’ fight for their community’s survival, insisting on basic social services and defending against efforts to divide it politically or economically.